 If you’ve got AT LEAST a couple of weeks (if there’s one good thing to come out of 2020 it might be rolled-over vacation weeks) then a trip that combines all three of these Adriatic neighbors would be a magnificent way to spend your time.

 2020 was supposed to be our launch year for Greece.
-Obviously that didn’t happen but we’ve spent considerable time this year developing our offer there even more.
+Obviously, that didn’t happen but we’ve spent considerable time this year developing our offer there even more.
 Another place where you can do absolutely everything outside, and practically year-round, Greece is going to be an amazing place to be this year, for all the same reasons that Italy will be.
-And with so many islands to discover (Santorini and Mykonos get all the attention but Naxos and Parga offer a tantalising change of pace) there’s no shortage of reasons to go back.
+And with so many islands to discover (Santorini and Mykonos get all the attention but Naxos and Parga offer a tantalizing change of pace), there’s no shortage of reasons to go back.

 Any combination of the Central European highlights Berlin, Prague, Budapest, Krakow or Vienna would be make for a fantastic trip.
 Comfortable drives or train rides between each destination mean no flights once you’ve landed from the US until you depart.
 All these cities were woefully under-visited in 2020 so once-jaded and famously grumpy wait staff will be refreshingly pleased to see us.
 And there’s every hope that prices, lowered to appeal to locals, will stay that way until tourist numbers return to previous levels.

 We’ve been building up a list of off-beaten-path itineraries covering the smaller and less well-known destinations in many of our countries.
 If you’re interested in getting to know countries better than you could by just visiting the capital then these are ideal.
-Take your pick of Poland, Czech Republic, Albania and Macedonia, Montenegro or Ukraine.
+Take your pick of Poland, Czech Republic, Albania, Macedonia, or Montenegro.

 Everywhere else on our map

 The year of reduced visitor numbers has given many places a chance to take a breath, and to make improvements.
 And as mentioned before, everywhere is eager to get back to some kind of normal.
 Just being anywhere different is going to be a treat.
-With destinations from Finland in the north, to Greece in the south, Germany, Switzerland and Italy in the west, and Azerbaijan in the east, our vast map has a wealth of experiences to unlock.
+With destinations from Finland in the north to Greece in the south, Germany, Switzerland, and Italy in the west, our vast map has a wealth of experiences to unlock.
 Talk to our travel advisors about your dream trip and we’ll make your 2021 the best you’ve ever had.